 Also referred to as Industrial Development Bonds, or Industrial Revenue Bonds, private activity bonds are a type of revenue bond that allows bonds to be issued by a municipality in order to fund a private corporation’s project.
+They are quite different to regular fixed-rate investment bonds.
 They are essentially corporate bonds which have gotten the benefit of the lower interest rates paid on tax free municipal bonds.

 These bonds are basically allowed to be issued as municipal bonds because the private corporations project can be shown to serve a public need or enhance the economy of the municipality.
 Examples of the types of projects funded with private activity bonds:

 - Manufacturing plants